gdmcbain/firedrake/docs/source/download.rst

 Obtaining Firedrake
 ===================

-Firedrake depends on PyOP2_, FFC_, FIAT_, and UFL_.
+Firedrake depends on PyOP2_, FIAT_, UFL_, and MFCC_.
 It is easiest to obtain
 all of these components on Ubuntu Linux and related distributions such as Mint or Debian.
 Installation on other Unix-like operating systems is likely to be possible, although harder.
 Installation on a Mac is straightforward using the